Timezone Management

 EU – 03:00:00+00:00

-The system ignores the UTC offset in the billing time and assumes that the billing time is the same as the cluster timezone to which the org belongs)
+The system ignores the UTC offset in the billing time and assumes the billing time is in the cluster timezone.

 Returns the time stored in the database without UTC offset.